 Cognite Data Fusion authenticates users against the organization's Identity Provider, and the organization controls which users are authenticated.
-Any user they for example disable in Azure AD, will not be able to log into applications and see data from Cognite Data Fusion.
+Any user they for example disable in Azure AD, will not be able to sign in to applications and see data from Cognite Data Fusion.
 They can also create guest users in the identity provider, to allow for users from other organizations to be authenticated.

 As part of the authentication flow, Cognite Data Fusion checks each user against a set of valid user domains.
 If any valid domains are configured in Cognite Data Fusion, only users who have been authenticated by the identity provider, and who are from the configured domain, are considered authenticated.

 Configuring valid domains is done as part of configuring the identity provider for a project in Cognite Data Fusion.